 Elevation change: 400 metres / 1300ft

-One of the coolest things about this hike is that the lava is still warm in some places.
-You can roast marshmallows in these spots.
-The guides also warned us not to keep our shoes in the same place for too long as they could start to melt.
-It’s a unique hike and well worth doing, even if you’re planning one of the bigger volcano hikes below.
+One of the most extraordinary things about this spot is that the lava is still warm in some places.
+You can roast marshmallows, melt chocolate and even cook pizza!
+Our guide had to warn us not to keep our shoes in one spot for too long as they could start to melt.

 From the drop-off point, it takes around 60-90 minutes to get up to the main lava field.
-From there, you’ll walk across the tough lava to a lunch spot.
-This is also where you can try roasting marshmallows on the lava that’s still warm.
-When I visited, there was also a group cooking pizza under the rocks.
+From there, you’ll walk across the harsh lava to a lunch spot.
+You can also try roasting marshmallows or even cooking a pizza.

 Walking on the lava rock is quite hard work.
 It’s often loose and can be sharp on the feet.
-But overall, the hike isn’t too difficult and is doable for anyone with a reasonable fitness level.
+But overall, the hike isn’t too challenging and is doable for anyone with a reasonable fitness level.
+It’s the easiest hike on this list and much easier than Acatenango.
+Just be prepared for a bit of an uphill slog.

-Tip: take some cash with you to tip your guides.
-There was also a local family selling jewellery made from the lava.
+Tip: Take some cash with you to tip your guides.
+A local family also sold jewellery made from the lava.

 Acatenango Volcano (to watch Fuego Erupt)